 at the Institute at Brown for Environment and Society at Brown University in Providence, Rhode Island.

 In the most expansive sense, Chris’s research explores the political dynamics of market economies, institutional and organizational change, economic and environmental regulation and the politics and production of scientific knowledge.
-Although solidly grounded in sociology, his work is inherently interdisciplinary and combines political and economic sociology, institutional and organizational theory, social movement theory, political science, public affairs, environmental studies, political ecology and science and technology studies all enter into his research in some way shape or form.
-His interests are wide-ranging; conversations and ideas around the above areas—related to the environment or not—are most welcome any time.
+Although solidly grounded in sociology, his work is inherently interdisciplinary, drawing on political and economic sociology, institutional and organizational theory, social movement theory, political science, public affairs, environmental studies, political ecology, and science and technology studies.
+Chris's interests are wide-ranging; conversations and ideas loosely linked to the above areas — related to the environment or not — are most welcome any time.

 Chris has published in leading sociological and interdisciplinary journals, including Theory and Society